h-bar/demofi-api/README.md

     "id":  "",
     "result": {}
   }
-  Retrive truth of a data saved in the database.
+  Retrive truth of a data saved in database.
 Data id and truth are returned as the response